Gender Construction Kit Logo

 How do I get hair replacement?

 Hair replacement is a complex topic and seeking professional advice is recommended if you intend to use this approach on a regular basis.
+You may be able to find specialists in your area using a search engine.

 How much will it cost?